kaiorosa1/100-days-of-code/log.md

 **Thoughts**: Reviewing has been a good way to check that I've been learning everything.
 There is so much to learn and I've been exposed to so many thing that is easy to think that you didn't retain as much but I'm glad that I'm retaining and understanding more than I expected.
 The progress part and the thoughts part sometimes interchange lol.
 I've been learning so much doing Rodrigo's portfolio.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/9fa5e96320f44050e78a1798e6a8d65b0c06f8f4

 ---

+### Day 84: April 20, 2019

+**Today's Progress**:  I started working on the details of the Portfolio page.
+The next step is figure out how to add the functionalites.
+I have to work on the transitions of the page.

+**Thoughts**: I've been getting more and more comfortable with HTML and CSS and it's funny that this used to be very hard to think or to know where to look.
+I've talked about that before.

+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/08dd5a41d28bdd91a39bc3e9a4bed9b610b73ff5

+---